The manufacturing and engineering sector is growing both locally and nationally, and is a government priority area.

 This programme focuses on practical skills and knowledge, where learners will gain practical experience and understanding of mechanical and electrical systems including machining, motors, gearboxes, pumps, electrical & electronic circuits, and modern cutting edge manufacturing processes and equipment such as CAE CNC and 3D Printing.

-Three GCSEs at grade D (3) or above including English and maths.
+GCSEs at grade 3 or above in both English and maths.
 You should have an interest in learning new skills, and a positive approach to learning.

 If you are an adult learner with relevant work experience, but do not have the GCSE requirements, we can arrange a meeting with the course leader to discuss your circumstances.